Tomakin, Mossy Point and Mogo Flood Study

 Community engagement

-A draft flood study was on public exhibition from 23 May to 24 June 2016.
-Community members were invited to read the draft study and provide their feedback.
+Council placed a draft flood Study on public exhibition from 23 May to 24 June 2016 and invited community members to read the draft and provide their feedback.

-During the exhibition period, Council hosted a series of public information sessions and invited community members to learn about the project, ask questions and express any views about the draft study.
-A questionnaire and information sheet was also distributed to residents and business owners within the study area.
+During the exhibition period, Council hosted a series of public information sessions and invited community members to learn about the project, ask questions and express any views about the draft Study.
+We also distributed a questionnaire and information sheet to residents and business owners within the Study area.

 More information